 There’s a restaurant that we like to go to for breakfast and lunch, called McBob’s.
 If you’re ever in Milwaukee, check it out.
 Anyway, love their food but the place is a zoo on the weekends, and typically the kids get a little antsy while waiting for food.

 One of the best things on their menu is the corned beef…hash, eggs McBenedict (made with rye toast and corned beef rather than English muffins and Canadian bacon) and Reuben sandwiches.
 I’ve tried to make their corned beef my way (the easy way) and this is what I’ve come up with.

 Add a bottle of beer to a slow cooker.
+This slow cooker is the Kitchenaid Multicooker.
 I guess any kind of beer will do, I like to use Henry Weinhardt’s.

 Add your corned beef, fat side up.
 Throw away the spice packet!

 On top of the corned beef add about a T. each of black pepper, onion powder, and garlic powder.
 It will look like this…

 Add a couple of garlic cloves to the beer.